Tulip-Dev/tulip/doc/python/graphalgorithms.rst

   # if you want to partition edges instead of nodes
   # params["Type"] = "edges"

-  # if you want connected sub-graphs
+  # if you want connected subgraphs
   # params["Connected"] = True

   # now we call the algorithm